• Skip to main content

 Water resistance: 100 meters

-Strap: Black vulcanized rubber wrist band with tubular horizontal attachments and a triple-blade butterfly clasp in black PVD steel
+Strap: Black vulcanized rubber wristband with tubular horizontal attachments and a triple-blade butterfly clasp in black PVD steel

 Crystal: Sapphire, antireflective, 2.00 mm thick